Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Limitations and Conclusion

 \section{Limitations and Conclusion}

 Introducing more actors in SAVO has negligible influence on GPU memory, but leads to longer inference time (Table~\ref{app:tab:table_performance_budget_tradeoff}).
 However, even for 3 actor-surrogates, SAVO achieves significant improvements in all our experiments.
-Further, for tasks with a simple convex Q-landscape, a single actor does not get stuck in local optima, making the gain from SAVO negligible.
-In conclusion, we improve Q-landscape optimization in deterministic policy gradient RL with Successive Actors for Value Optimization (SAVO) in both continuous and large discrete action spaces.
+Further, for tasks with a simple convex Q-landscape, single actors do not get stuck in local optima, reducing the improvements with SAVO.
+In conclusion, we improve Q-landscape optimization in actor-critic RL with Successive Actors for Value Optimization (SAVO) in both continuous and large discrete action spaces.
 We demonstrate with quantitative and qualitative analyses how the improved optimization of Q-landscape with SAVO leads to better sample efficiency and performance.